Daughter of pioneering astronaut Alan Shepard soars to space aboard Blue Origin rocket | Technology

 Daughter of pioneering astronaut Alan Shepard soars to space aboard Blue Origin rocket

-The crew capsule was carried aloft atop the fully autonomous, six-story-tall spaceship and separated from the rocket booster as it soared to an altitude of about 350,000 feet (106 km) before falling back to Earth, descending under a canopy of parachutes to the desert floor for a safe landing.
-The entire flight, from liftoff to touchdown, lasted a little over 10 minutes, with the crew experiencing a few minutes of weightlessness at the apex of the suborbital flight.
+The crew capsule separated from the top of six-story-tall rocket as it soared to an altitude of at least 62 miles (100 km) before falling back to Earth to descend under a canopy of three parachutes to the desert floor for a safe landing.
+The entire flight, from liftoff to touchdown, lasted just over 10 minutes, with the crew experiencing a few minutes of weightlessness at the apex of the suborbital flight.

-The launch vehicle's reusable rocket booster flew itself back to Earth and touched down in an open field of scrub a short distance from where the capsule landed moments later.
+New Shepard's reusable rocket booster flew itself back to Earth and touched down a short distance from where the capsule landed moments later.
 Bezos arrived with members of Blue Origin's recovery team to greet and embrace the newly minted citizen astronauts as they emerged from the capsule, all smiles, in their blue flight suits.
 He then pinned astronaut wings to each of their collars amid a flurry of applause and cheers.

 As she chatted with Bezos, Churchley briefly recounted her wonder at seeing the blackness of space from inside the capsule.
 Voices of Churchley and her crewmates exclaiming excitement at the ride could be heard in audio transmissions from the capsule played during a live launch webcast by Blue Origin as the vehicle neared the climax of its flight.

-The spacecraft itself is named for Alan Shepard, who in 1961 made history as the second person, and the first American, to travel into space - a 15-minute suborbital flight as one of NASA's original "Mercury Seven" astronauts.
+The spacecraft itself is named for Alan Shepard, who in 1961 made history as the second person, and first American, to travel into space - a 15-minute suborbital flight as one of NASA's original "Mercury Seven" astronauts.
 A decade later, Shepard walked on the moon as commander of the Apollo 14 mission, famously hitting two golf galls on the lunar surface.
-CITIZEN ASTRONAUTS
+"I kind of feel a little bit like I'm following in my father's footsteps," Churchley said in pre-recorded remarks before the flight.
+"I feel like he's right here with me."

+CITIZEN ASTRONAUTS Churchley was one of two honorary, non-paying guest passengers chosen by Blue Origin for Saturday's flight.
+The other was Michael Strahan, 50, a retired National Football League star and co-anchor of ABC television's "Good Morning America" show.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)